 Should I Care?
-What Style Is Best For Me?
+What Style Chef's Knife Is

 For most people, the chef's knife, or Kitchen Knife, is an indispensable tool for preparing food.
-The Best Chef's Knife is the one that's right for you!
+The Best French, German, or Japanese Chef's Knife is the one that's right for you!
 It can peel, slice, dice, chop, and help get any meal ready for cooking in a timely and efficient manner.
 But why is this workhorse so good at so many tasks?
 Let's explore.

 There are three major schools of thought, and styles of chefs knives(or kitchen knives, or French knives).
+They have some similarities and a few differences.
 Read on:

 The German style of chef's knife is thick and heavy, with the edge curve (belly) beginning somewhere behind the midpoint of the blade length.
 These knives are for heavier tasks and they're built tough.